 I'll kick off here with most of the rest of my earliest efforts.
 Not very commendable I admit.
 The first few are my only record of this group of services.
 They must have been taken before 26th April 1961 as route 659 is included, near Tramway Avenue and Edmonton Depot.
 Sadly this indicates that I missed the 679 and 627 completely even though they were passing this spot.
 The 649 soldiered on till July.
 These early shots show that, notwithstanding the above, I had to learn to use my camera by trial and error.
 Not to take moving trolleys with the single slow speed shutter, not to take pictures against the sun and to remember that even with a square format I didn't have to settle for upright fronts, etc etc.

 The only shot on the road I got of a K3.
-Seems I didn't get one of a P1 at all
+No. 1677 stands awaiting its crew at the top of Tramway Avenue Edmonton.
+Seems I didn't get one of a P1 at all.

 .......the rest were of my local area services

-1378 was, I think, the best of the four L2's that came to Stonebridge early in 1961.
+1378 was, as I seem to recall, the best of the four L2's that came to Stonebridge early in 1961.
 It lasted in service until the November.

 Too fast! - 1644 speeds along Willesden High Road.
 In 1960.
 Like all others this largely Victorian construction High Road consisted of many traditional shops, not wall to wall pound shops and clones of chain stores as today.
 I can remember the Scottish Dyers and Cleaners which I used a few times, a Dolcis footwear shop with an early 'magic eye' type automatic door opener, and another I recall was Metro Radio by the Willesden Library stop that 1644 is approaching - an independent pre-Currys/Comet era store for TV Radio and Music.
 Almost washed out behind the left hand side of the trolley in the photo is the Spotted Dog public house which I passed by last year for the first time in over three decades, and saw that it was abandoned and derelict, but a more recent internet search has revealed that there are plans to extend and convert it into luxury apartments.
 On the right in the far distance was the small premises of M Fagot (pronounced Faygo) manufacturing chemist who also had a branch at Preston Road Wembley and later marketed various photographic accessories and materials under the PHAGO brand name.
 Nearby was Thomas Charkham, bespoke mens tailor ( whose suits I could never afford so always went to Burtons!)
 He had TC1 on his car number plate and got good publicity by complaining one day when Tommy Cooper used it without permission on one of his TV shows.

 No.1621 approaching Willesden Green Station stop towards Hammersmith in 1960.
-The lack of traffic and absence of any parking restriction is notable.
+The lack of traffic and absence of any parking restrictions is notable.
 Across the road the large canvas blinded store was, if memory serves me correctly, Waltons Greengrocers.
 Typical of the time, the special design push-bike with delivery basket stands outside.
 At the right hand roadside is what became known as a 'bubble-car' You climbed in and out by lifting the whole of the hinged front away from the body.
-There were about three different types, all German I believe and this was I think a BMW-Isetta.
-Others were by Heinkel and Messchersmitt, two names hardly likely to win any demand from many people at this time, only fifteen years after the end of WWII.
-One type, I know not which, had no reverse gear.
+There were about three different types, all German I believe, and this was I think a BMW-Isetta of which apparently about thirty thousand were sold in Britain.
+Others were by Heinkel and Messchersmitt, two names hardly likely to win a lot of favour from many people at this time, only fifteen years after the end of WWII.
+I may be wrong but I think the BMW had no reverse gear as I was once told that a friend of a relative got trapped inside when he drove his too far into his garage and could not open the front!

 TROLLEYBUS SERVICES WITHDRAWN 7th NOVEMBER 1961

-This was actually the first photo of a trolleybus I took with my new 35mm camera, an Ilford Sportsman.
-The next trolleybus to come along here, (next view) at Wood Green, was a 643 which had only days to go, so this is dated to July 1961.
+This was actually the first reel of film in my new 35mm camera, an Ilford Sportsman.
+The next trolleybus to come along here, (next view) at Wood Green, was a 643 which had only days to go,so this is dated to July 1961.

 No.1311 has put on the notches to climb Jolly Butchers Hill at Wood Green but its driver will have come off the power pedal a little at this point as he is about to pass under the frog taking a set of wires into the depot.
 Many dewirements resulted from passing this type of overhead junction too quickly.

 There was, strangely, not a similar facility for those coming the other way.
-No.1252 is having its poles lowered by the conductor in order that it can enter the depot from the north, either on gravity, for there was a good gradient here, or battery power.
-This negative is 50 years old and until now has never before been shown in the positive
+No.1252 is having its poles lowered by the conductor in order that it can enter the depot from the north, either on gravity,for there was a good gradient here,or battery power.
+This negative is 52 years old and until now had never before been shown in the positive.

 Early inexperience with the new camera meant that I sometimes took shots like this, however, although I should have ensured that the poles and wires were completely within the frame the shot does display an angle of view not often recorded.
 This is a Leyland K on route 641 in Wood Green.

-A less common view of the nearside of a standard London trolleybus is afforded by No.1488 resting, poles down, between runs to and from Moorgate
+A less common view of the nearside of a standard London trolleybus is afforded by No.1488 resting, poles down, between 609 runs to and from Moorgate.

 TROLLEYBUS SERVICES WITHDRAWN ON 2ND JANUARY 1962

 N1 1559 heads a couple of others at rest within the confines of SE depot in the summer of 1961.
-Not sure whether it had been withdrawn.
+It remained active till very near the end here in January 1962.
 It stands at the front of what was a wiring circle around the depot which had extensive grounds and which, I think, was used for training purposes here until a year of so before the end.
-If I was a learner I'd have been a bit wary of attempting to squeeze through that gap, though the tin shed does look fairly new here and may not have been there at the time
+If I was a learner I'd have been a bit wary of attempting to squeeze through that gap, though the tin shed does look fairly new here and may not have been there at the time.

 L3 1462, in the early stages of a leisurely 645 run to Barnet, seemingly with little custom, as it arrives at the stop outside Colindale Depot.
 This is a late 1961 Sunday and the route has barely a couple of weeks to run.
 Just out of view on the right is the service road leading to the scrapyard which many of its sisters will use after 3rd January, however 1462 was to transfer and survive until near the very end at Fulwell.
-Colindale depot and its extensive grounds was very quickly disposed of and demolished to be replaced by a modern towering office block that still stands today though it is by all accounts now empty and unloved.
+Colindale depot and its extensive grounds was very quickly disposed of and demolished to be replaced by a modern towering office block that still stands today.
+It was empty and unloved for a long time recently but now appears to be in the latter stages of a very expensive makeover.
 You can still make out where the depot entrance was as it serves today as the entrance road to the block.
 The small car sales showroom still serves that purpose today, albeit, not surprisingly after 50+ years, under different ownership.

 N1 1615 makes the turn across the then relatively quiet Edgware Road at the Edgware terminus to ready for a return to Hammersmith (666) or Canons Park (645).
 It cannot be discerned which it is working on here, probably the former although there are those who will, I am sure, know from its running number CE21.
 From my observations at the time it seemed that when it came to the east London exiled N1 class, Colindale (CE) had most of the lower numbered ones, i.e in the 1556-1599 series while Stonebridge had most of those in the 16xx range.
 An exception was 1615 allocated to CE.
 I seem to recall that they also had 1605 for a while.

 It's autumn of 1961 opposite Tally Ho, North Finchley terminus and AEC chassisless M1 No.1540, an east end survivor of the April 1960 final cull at West Ham, has just arrived, probably from Hammersmith.
 Behind it is what appears to be an N2.
-This suggests that it must be another 660 as I don't think any of the remnants of this small (25 units) class that migrated 1956-60 from their original east-end haunts were allocated to Finchley or Colindale to posssibly operate any other route.
+This suggests that it must be another 660 (SE allocation) unless it's No.1669 on the 609, which did have a stay at Finchley for a while.
+All the other remaining N2's I think spent the tail end of their lives at SE and CE.

 Same place, another day.
 No.1373 was one of four L2 class vehicles that initially finished their working lives at Highgate depot in January 1961 but were retained as spares.
 A number of Stonebridge's N1/N2/L3 vehicles were falling by the wayside at this time and the four (the others were 1370 1377 and 1378), though older, were drafted into there whence they saw about another 8-10 months of service, finally keeping their delayed date with the scrapman between August and November.
 They almost always seemed to be rostered to the 662 although I personally rode all four at different times on the 660 or 666.

 December 1961 and N1 1570 heads for Edgware on a Sunday working of the 666.
 The 666 travelled the same route and shared the wires with the 660 from Cricklewood Broadway to and from Hammersmith, however my recollection was that the 666 was the less frequent.
-The premises of the Phoenix Telephone works,along with a Taxicab manufacturer and the Fridgidare factory behind are now all but memories having been replaced by modern business premises a considerable number of years ago
+The premises of the Phoenix Telephone works,along with a Taxicab manufacturer and the Fridgidare factory behind are now all but memories having been replaced by modern business premises a considerable number of years ago, but I noted recently that even these are now flattened in preparation for something else.

 Three or four weeks before the end of services in my area I determined that I wanted to capture a record of the last rites at SE depot but had had little previous success with flash photography.
 I set out to have a practice run and chose a wild wet and windy night in early December.
 The previous two views are from a dozen or so taken then which showed me that I could achieve something when it would really matter on 2nd January 1962.
 Of course I could not at this time envisage the even worse weather that was to see out the trolleybuses here.